Current members

 Sherub is currently a recipients of E4D Doctoral Scholarship and his research will be supervised by Prof. Loïc Pellissier (ETH).

 Ilya has a background in aerospace engineering and machine learning algorithms for computer vision.
 His research is a collaboration with WSL Birmensdorf to automate eDNA sample collection in rainforest biomes using a multirotor drone.
-The research involves developing control and planning systems for a cluttered environment, computer vision techniques for sample site detection and sampling methods and hardware.
+The research involves developing a novel tactile robot as well as control and planning systems for a cluttered environment.
+The vehicle uses computer vision and structural modeling techniques to estimate forces.
 This research is co-supervised by Prof. Stefano Mintchev (WSL) and Prof. Loic Pelissier (ETH).

 Associated PhD students